 Once the positions have been determined, recruiting can begin.

 Note: Keep in mind that several of the positions have NCAP requirements attached to them.
+You will find these in the SQ section of the NCAP standards.

 The following have staff recruiting potential: